fastforwardlabs/few-shot-text-classification/README.md

 ├── few-shot_text_classification.py
 └── on-the-fly_text_classification.py
 ```
-These scripts perform basic text classification for the various classification regimes.
+These scripts perform basic text classification for the various classification regimes and generate outputs that are used in the app.
+These outputs have been pre-trained and included with this repo.

-* `on-the-fly_text_classification.py` performs **on-the-fly (zero-shot) text classification**; that is, text classification with *no labeled training examples*.
-This script generates a simple model (called a `Zmap`, stored in the `data/maps` directory) that is used in the next script as well as in the app. `Zmaps` are data-agnostic because they do not rely specifically on training data.
-We have already performed this analysis and include this output for you.

-* `few-shot_text_classification.py` performs **few-shot text classification**; that is, text classification with *only a few labeled training examples.*   This script generates a model known as a `Wmap`. `Wmaps` rely on training data and are thus specific to a given dataset.
-In the `data/maps` directory we include a `Wmap` trained on the AG News dataset.

 ### `notebooks`
 ```